meszaros-lajos-gyorgy/arx-fatalis-complete-darkness/readme.md

 The following levels will not have any changes:

-- Level 1 - The City of Arx
+- Level 1 - The City of Arx (level 11)
-- Level 2 - The Akbaa temple
+- Level 2 - The Akbaa temple (level 14)
-- Level 4 - The underground Lake
+- Level 4 - The underground Lake (level 3)
-- Level 7 - The Mushroom Forest
+- Level 7 - The Mushroom Forest (level 6)
-- Level 7 - The Crypt, Level 4
+- Level 7 - The Crypt, Level 4 (level 22)

 ## Installation